Tekaiguy/STTP-Workflow/README.md

 ## Face Swap

 This group lets you replace the face in an image with a face from another image.
-It will only replace the leftmost face it detects.
+It will replace face indexes 0-9 by default.
 When uploading your own image, you can rescale the image to ensure the face swap is effective.

 <div align="center">